F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Now allow me to take you all through the case studies that show different aspects of F3.

-So, we’ll be discussing 3 case studies in this webinar.
+We’ll be discussing 3 case studies in this webinar.

 First is the fundamental.
 The second would be the future in which it would correspond with the subcategory where the case is either an open application or it’s an open family.
 The third would be the future.